roke-to/roketo-contract/streaming/API.md

 ```

 #### `withdraw`
 Transfer streamed tokens to the receiver.
 If stream deposit was streamed, then the stream will finish.
-Can be executed only by the receiver of the stream.
+Can be executed only by the receiver of the stream (or anyone if `is_cron_allowed` is true in receiver, used for 3rd parties like croncat).
 Expects one yocto as deposit Signature:
 ```json
 {
     "stream_ids": ["StreamId"]